 Non-combustible material is required anywhere the facade touches the doorway or mantle.
-Generally, non-combustible cement board is also used as facing material within the lower recessed area between the studs, adjacent to the Service Panel and mantle support.
+In this example, non-combustible cement board is used as the underlayment to surround the doorway and mantle.
 Drywall and Sheetrock are considered a combustible and must not be used.